relay-tools/relay-compiler-language-typescript/README.md

 Note that this does mean you need to configure Babel to transform the ES module `import` and `export` statements, by using the [`babel-plugin-transform-es2015-modules-commonjs`](https://babeljs.io/docs/plugins/transform-es2015-modules-commonjs/) transform plugin, if you’re not already.

+## Problems

+### React Hot Loader

+React Hot Loader not always compile `__generated__` directory so you will get modules with TS types into your browser and that will break your app.
+As a mainteiner of RHL pointed at a similar issue https://github.com/gaearon/react-hot-loader/issues/1032:
+ > The problem - hot reloading is not "complete"

+So either RHL will be discontinued or made "complete" https://github.com/gaearon/react-hot-loader/issues/1024 until then this project can't gurantee to work with it.

 ## Examples

 You can find a copy of the Relay